explodinglabs/explodinglabs.github.io/_posts/2021-03-09-composition.markdown

 Engineers achieve big things by solving little problems.
 If we can solve all the little problems, we can combine the solutions to solve bigger problems.

 Why do we break down problems?
-This is due to the limitations of the human mind .
+This is due to the limitations of the human mind.
 We can only deal with a small number of concepts at a time, so we break down problems, and break them down again until we can mentally digest them.

 {:refdef: style="text-align: center; margin: 20px 0;"}